oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop-working-copy/review-ords-apis/review-ords-apis.md

 ## Introduction

-In this lab we will explore the technologies and frameworks that comprise our sample web application.
+In this lab we will explore the Oracle REST Data Services (ORDS) APIs used within the OpenAPI Swagger editor.

 Estimated Time: 20 minutes

-### About Oracle REST Data Services (ORDS) and developer tools
+### About OpenAPI and Swagger
-This lab will discuss a variety of Enterpruise and open source technologies, including:
+This lab will discuss a variety of Enterprise and open source technologies, including:
 - Oracle REST Data Services (ORDS)
 - Oracle Clould Infrastructure (OCI) <i>Always Free</i> Tier Tenancy
 - Datbase Actions